NexusMutual/docs/docs/rwi-vault/yield-structure/bonuses/bonuses.md

 ## Bonus Earning Rate

-The longer a depositor locks their LP tokens, the higher the proportion of bonuses that will be distributed to them.
-Illustrative table of ratios below for the specific durations available in the UI, but users can lock for any duration onchain.
+The longer a depositor locks their RWIV, the higher the proportion of bonuses that will be distributed to them.
+Illustrative table of ratios below for the specific durations available in the UI.

 | Lock Period | Multiplier |
 |------------|------------|